hassaan1997/produ_dis/README.md

-# produ_dis
+# How to run

 Move into the directory where we have the project files :

-Create a virtual environment :
+#Create a virtual environment :

-# Let's install virtualenv first
+Let's install virtualenv first :
-pip install virtualenv
+/pip install virtualenv

-# Then we create our virtual environment
+Then we create our virtual environment:
-virtualenv envname
+/virtualenv envname

-#Activate the virtual environment :
+Activate the virtual environment : envname\scripts\activate
-envname\scripts\activate

 Install the requirements :